 Deep Brain Stimulation For Parkinson’s Disease

-- patients who have moderate to severe Parkinson’s disease and whose symptoms are progressively worsening or are medically unmanageable
+- Patients who have moderate to severe Parkinson’s disease.
+Their symptoms are progressively worsening or are medically unmanageable

-DBS therapy provides effective control of symptoms and improved quality of life over a medium to long term.
-However, it is important to understand that it does not slow the progression of the neurodegenerative disease.
+DBS therapy provides effective control of symptoms and improved quality of life over the medium to long term.
+Yet, it is important to understand that it does not slow the progression of neurodegenerative disease.